tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 On line 1, the local variable `array` is initialized to the Array `[1,2,3,4,5,6,7,8,9,10]`.

 On line 3, the `select` method is called on the Array that `array` is referencing (which is `[1,2,3,4,5,6,7,8,9,10]`) with the `do...end` block on lines 3 to 5 as an argument.
 The `select` method selects elements in the calling Array based on the truthiness of the return value of the block.
 In this case, the block's return value of each element in the Array is the element itself plus `1`, which is always `truthy`.
-Therefore, all elements in `array` are selected.
-The `select` method returns a new Array `[1,2,3,4,5,6,7,8,9,10]`, which is then assigned to `odds`.
+Therefore, all elements in **the calling Array** are selected.
+The `select` method returns a new Array `[1,2,3,4,5,6,7,8,9,10]`, which is then assigned to `odds` **where it is initialized**.

 Therefore, on line 7, it outputs `[1,2,3,4,5,6,7,8,9,10]` to the console.

 On line 9, the `map` method is called on the Array that `array` is referencing (which is `[1,2,3,4,5,6,7,8,9,10]`) with the `do...end` block on lines 9 to 11 as an argument.
 The `map` method transforms elements in the calling Array based on the return value of the block.
 In this case, the block's return value for elements that are odd is `true`, and that for elements that are even is `false`.
-Therefore, the `map` method returns a new Array `[true, false, true, false, true, false, true, false, true, false]`, which is then assigned to `incremented`.
+Therefore, the `map` method returns a new Array `[true, false, true, false, true, false, true, false, true, false]`, which is then assigned to `incremented` **where it is initialized**.

 Therefore, on line 13, it outputs `[true, false, true, false, true, false, true, false, true, false]` to the console.

-On line 9, the `map` method is called on the Array that `array` is referencing (which is `[1,2,3,4,5,6,7,8,9,10]`) with the `do...end` block on lines 15 to 18 as an argument.
+On line 15, the `map` method is called on the Array that `array` is referencing (which is `[1,2,3,4,5,6,7,8,9,10]`) with the `do...end` block on lines 15 to 18 as an argument.
 The `map` method transforms elements in the calling Array based on the return value of the block.
-In this case, the block's return value for all elements is `nil`.
+In this case, **as the last evaluated expression of the block is `puts n`**, the block's return value for all elements is `nil`.
 Therefore, the `map` method returns a new Array `[nil, nil, nil, nil, nil, nil, nil, nil, nil, nil]`, which is then assigned to `incremented`.

 Therefore, on line 20, it outputs `[nil, nil, nil, nil, nil, nil, nil, nil, nil, nil]` to the console.

 22:03

-## 11
+## 11***

 ````ruby
 a = 7               # 1